run-llama/llama_index/docs/community/integrations/uptrain.md

 ```

     Question: What did Sam Altman do in this essay?
-    Context: There were parts of the job I didn't like.
-Disputes between cofounders, figuring out when people were lying to us, fighting with people who maltreated the startups, and so on.
-But I worked hard even at the parts I didn't like.
-I was haunted by something Kevin Hale once said about...
     Context Conciseness Score: 0.0

     Question: What did Sam Altman do in this essay?
-    Context: retrieval_score: 0.7844787960038967  We invested $6k per founder, which in the typical two-founder case was $12k, in return for 6%.
-That had to be fair, because it was twice as good as the deal we ourselves had taken.
-Plus that first summer, which was really hot, Jessica brought...
     Response: Sam Altman offered unsolicited advice to the author during a visit to California for interviews.